JANUARY 11–APRIL 7, 2017

 These artists were selected from an international pool of 268 applicants.
 All applications were reviewed and finalists were selected by a six-person panel including: Shoghig Halajian, Assistant Director, Los Angeles Contemporary Exhibitions; Tempestt Hazel, Arts Program Manager, Curator, Writer, Arts + Public Life at the University of Chicago; Jaamil Olawale Kosoko, Artist and Manager of Public Programs and Residencies, The Watermill Center; Madsen Minax, Artist, Educator, and Bemis Center Artist-in-Residence Alum; Joy Moore, Artist and Bemis Center Artist-in-Residence Alum; Calvin Phelps, Director, Pike School of Art–Mississippi.
 Finalists were then reviewed and chosen by a three-person panel including: Laura Burkhalter, Associate Curator, The Des Moines Art Center; Santiago Cal, Artist and Associate Professor of Sculpture, University of Nebraska–Lincoln; Lauren Ross, Curator, Institute for Contemporary Art Virginia Commonwealth University.

-Selected artists-in-residence will enjoy a generous live/work studio complete with private kitchen and bathroom.
-Located in downtown Omaha’s historic Old Market, the 110,000 square foot facility offers 24-hour access to extensive installation and production spaces, able to accommodate a broad range of artistic activity.
-This independently-driven atmosphere and communal environment encourages creative growth and experimentation to confront new challenges.
-This is a process-based residency; there is no expectation or promise of an exhibition in our first-floor project spaces.
-Residents will receive a $750 monthly stipend to help with materials, supplies, and living expenses while in residency.
+Selected artists-in-residence will enjoy in a generous sized, private live/work studio complete with kitchen and bathroom.
+Located in downtown Omaha’s historic Old Market, the 110,000 square foot facility is able to accommodate a broad range of artistic activity.
+Artists-in-residence have 24-hour access to extensive installation and production spaces and the Okada Sculpture & Ceramics Facility, a large industrial space used for fabrication.
+This independently-driven atmosphere and communal environment encourage creative growth and experimentation to confront new challenges.
+This is a process-based residency; there is no expectation or promise of an exhibition in our first-floor galleries.
+Residents will receive a $750 monthly stipend to help with materials, supplies and living expenses while in residency.
 A non-restricted $500 travel stipend will also be awarded.